duckietown/duckietown-slimremote/README.md

     duckietown-start-robot2

-To quit the robot controller, press <kbd>Ctrl</kbd>+<kbd>c</kbd>.
+To quit the robot controller, press <kbd>CTRL</kbd>+<kbd>c</kbd>.

 **On the PC:**

-To run duckietown-slimremote on a PC or Mac, use the same installation procedure as the robot, however the OpenCV version is not important and the standard package manager should suffice (e.g. on Mac OS you can use `brew install opencv3 --with-contrib --with-python3 --without-python` for Python 3 bindings).
+To run duckietown-slimremote on a PC or Mac, use the same installation procedure as the robot.

+however the OpenCV version is not important and the standard package manager should suffice (e.g. on Mac OS you can use `brew install opencv3 --with-contrib --with-python3 --without-python` for Python 3 bindings).

 ## Running